DataDog/documentation/content/en/agent/docker/log.md

 ## Filter containers

-It is possible to filter logs, metrics, and Autodiscovery using the following methods.
-This can be useful to prevent the collection of the Datadog Agent logs.
+It is possible to manage from which containers you want to collect logs.
+This can be useful to prevent the collection of the Datadog Agent logs for instance.
 See the [Container Discovery Management][5] to learn more.

 ## Short Lived containers